 Defense in Pittsburgh synagogue shooting trial files motion to have remains of convicted gunman's father exhumed

-PITTSBURGH (KDKA) -- Defense attorneys for the convicted gunman in the Pittsburgh synagogue shooting trial have filed a motion that calls into question his paternity.
+PITTSBURGH (KDKA) -- Defense attorneys for the convicted gunman in the Pittsburgh synagogue shooting trial have filed a motion over questions of his paternity

-The defense filed a motion asking to exhume the body of Randall George Bowers, father of Robert Bowers.
+The defense filed a motion Tuesday morning, asking to exhume the body of Randall George Bowers, father of Robert Bowers.
 Randall George Bowers took his own life in October 1979.

 The prosecution has questioned whether he was the defendant's biological father.

 The prosecution rested its case last week and the defense began calling witnesses to the stand.
-So far, they've focused on the family of the convicted gunman Robert Bowers.
-Dr. Katherine Porterfield, an expert who is testifying about mental health issues, was back on the stand Monday detailing the convicted gunman's troubled childhood.
+So far, they've focused on the family of the convicted gunman.
+Porterfield, an expert who is testifying about mental health issues, was back on the stand Monday detailing the convicted gunman's troubled childhood.

 The defense is trying to show why his life should be spared with the jury soon to decide whether he will spend the rest of his life in prison or if he will be sentenced to death.